omaclaren/open-manuscripts/hierarchical-framework-intestinal-epithelium/README.md

 # A hierarchical Bayesian framework for understanding the spatiotemporal dynamics of the intestinal epithelium
-All of the files, code and data associated with the manuscript 'A hierarchical Bayesian framework for understanding the spatiotemporal dynamics of the intestinal epithelium'.
-The manuscript can found here: http://biorxiv.org/content/early/2016/08/31/072561
+All of the files, code and data associated with the manuscript 'A hierarchical Bayesian framework for understanding the spatiotemporal dynamics of the intestinal epithelium' by Oliver J Maclaren (me), Aimee Parker, Carmen Pin, Simon R Carding, Alastair JM Watson, Alexander G Fletcher, Helen M Byrne, Philip K Maini.

+The full manuscript, author information and copyright information can found here: http://biorxiv.org/content/early/2016/08/31/072561.
+(The copyright holder for this preprint is the author/funder.
+It is made available under a CC-BY-NC-ND 4.0 International license.)

 I need to tidy some of this up a little (or a lot!), so let me know if you would like to re-use anything and need help.